vlang/v/vlib/x/vweb/csrf/README.md

 If your app supports some kind of user sessions, it is recommended to cryptographically bind the CSRF-token to the users' session.
 You can do that by providing the name of the session ID cookie.
-If an attacker changes the session ID in the cookie, in the token or both the hmac will be different adn the request will be rejected.
+If an attacker changes the session ID in the cookie, in the token or both the hmac will be different and the request will be rejected.

 **Example**:
 ```v ignore